hilbert/baseimage/README.md

 However the downside of this approach is that the init system is not started.
 That is, while invoking `COMMAND`, important daemons such as cron and syslog are not running.
 Also, orphaned child processes are not properly reaped, because `COMMAND` is PID 1.

-Baseimage-docker provides a facility to run a single one-shot command, while solving all of the aforementioned problems.
+baseimage provides a facility to run a single one-shot command, while solving all of the aforementioned problems.
 Run a single command in the following manner:

     docker run YOUR_IMAGE /sbin/my_init -- COMMAND ARGUMENTS ...